graemedoherty/SleepShield/README.md

 The app continuously tracks WiFi state (every 30 seconds) to ensure it knows the correct state even if you manually toggle WiFi while awake.

 ## Troubleshooting

+### "Apple could not verify SleepShield is free of malware"
+This is expected for unsigned apps.
+Follow these steps:
+1. Open Terminal
+2. Run: `xattr -cr /Applications/SleepShield.app`
+3. Right-click the app and select "Open"

+### "App cannot be opened" or other security warnings
+- Make sure you've removed the quarantine flag (see installation step 4)
+- Try: System Settings → Privacy & Security → click "Open Anyway"
+- Or right-click → Open instead of double-clicking

 ### WiFi doesn't turn off during sleep
 - Make sure the app is running (check Activity Monitor)